Regularized coupling multiscale method for thermomechanical coupled problems: Introduction

 The paper is organized as follows.
-Formulation of CGMsFEM is given in \cref{sec:basis}, including the problem statement, construction of coupling multiscale basis functions, and the corresponding finite element method.
-In \cref{sec:analysis}, the convergence analysis of CGMsFEM is carried out.
-A few numerical examples are implemented to illustrate the efficiency and accuracy of the proposed CGMsFEM in \cref{sec:numexp}, and the conclusions follow in \cref{sec:conclusions}.
+The formulation of CGMsFEM is given in Section \ref{sec:basis}, including the problem statement, the construction of coupling multiscale basis functions, and the corresponding finite element method.
+In Section \ref{sec:analysis}, the convergence analysis of CGMsFEM is carried out.
+A few numerical examples are implemented to illustrate the efficiency and accuracy of the proposed CGMsFEM in Section \ref{sec:numexp}, and the conclusions follow in Section \ref{sec:conclusions}.